-He has collaborated with award-winning filmmakers, including working with Primetime Emmy-Nominated cinematographer Christopher Titus King.
+He has collaborated with award-winning filmmakers, including working with Primetime Emmy-Nominated cinematographer Christopher Titus King on several projects.

 Raphael is a board member of the radio station 107 Meridian FM, where he hosts two weekly radio shows, and he has recorded several commercials for them.

 He is the grandson of Olympio Guilherme, a Brazilian journalist, actor and director.